jdreaver/kernel-dev/patches/2025-01-19-sample-kernfs/README.md

   };
   ```

+  - Probably locks!
+    - cgroup calls `cgroup_kn_lock_live` which removes kernfs locks, it seems
+    - sysfs doesn't get `rmdir` called in the context of VFS, so it doesn't have to deal with a kernfs lock
   - ChatGPT told me to remove `kernfs_remove`, which fixed the hang, but it says I need to be careful with locks and still remove the `kernfs` node somehow <https://chatgpt.com/c/678d91e1-ccec-8008-a3e1-93560dedaec7>
   - `rmdir` seems to be stuck in "State: D (disk sleep)".
 Is there something else I'm not doing?
     - Maybe some filesystem attribute I'm missing?